YugAjmera/navros_pkg/README.md

 Execute everything in different tabs :

 1. To view the model in Gazebo: `roslaunch navros_pkg urdf_gazebo_view.launch `.
-Before this launch any of this :
+Before this launch any of this or your custom environment:

    - To launch a custom cafe environment :
     `roslaunch navros_pkg cafe_custom.launch`